VasuK111/GHOround/README.md

 GHOround is the state-of-the-art platform where anyone round the globe can become a part of a new emerging ecosystem of **lending & borrowing AI models** that has GHO - AaVE's stablecoin as it's backbone.

-**The project *GHOround* is a proof-of-concept of the original idea of building a generalisable platform for lending & borrowing AI models while keeping them safe, secure & robust.
-The objective was to create a general framework that would enable any kind of AI model to be lended on the platform for some other borrower to be used by.
-ALl transactions on the platform happen in GHO coin**

 * Users can come & build their trading strategies for various tokens of different DEXs & chains & then create models for them.